 What You Don’t Know Can Hurt You

 Take weight loss and male enhancement products, for example.
-The FDA recently tested nearly 50 of these products found on Amazon and eBay and discovered almost all of them contained active pharmaceutical ingredients not listed on the label.
+The FDA recently tested nearly 70 of these products found on Amazon, eBay, and Walmart.com, and discovered most of them contained active pharmaceutical ingredients not listed on the label.
 These hidden ingredients may interact with other drugs you are taking, or they may be associated with serious side effects.

-All 26 of the products the FDA purchased on Amazon, and 20 of the 25 products (80%) purchased on eBay contained undeclared active pharmaceutical ingredients.
+All 29 of the products the FDA purchased on Amazon, and 20 of the 25 products (80%) purchased on eBay and half of the products purchased on Walmart contained undeclared active pharmaceutical ingredients.
 The FDA’s laboratory testing found the products contained various undeclared active ingredients, including sildenafil, tadalafil, vardenafil, sibutramine, desmethylsibutramine, phenolphthalein and/or fluoxetine.
 Most of these active ingredients are found in FDA-approved prescription drugs, including Viagra and Cialis; others were removed from the market for serious safety concerns.